-k.
-Following the Superintendent's decision with respect to the committee's recommendation, the individual may appeal the decision to the board for review.
+Following the board's decision with respect to the committee's recommendation, the individual or the chairperson of the reconsideration committee may appeal the decision to the board for review.
+Such appeal must be presented to the superintendent in writing within five days following the announcement of the superintendent's decision.
+The board will promptly determine whether to hear the appeal.